 1. In a blender or food processor, puree half the canned tomatoes until smooth.
 Chop the remaining tomatoes into ½ inch pieces, discarding the cores.

 2. In a large, nonstick saucepan over medium heat, heat the olive oil.
-Add onions and tomato paste and cook until onions are light golden, about 2 minutes.
+Add onions and tomato paste and cook until onions are lightly golden, about 2 minutes.
 Stir occasionally.
-Add garlic and pepper flakes and cook for about 30 seconds.
+Add garlic and red pepper flakes and cook for about 30 seconds.

 3. Stir in pureed and chopped tomatoes and add salt.
 Remove pan from heat and mix in vodka.
 Return pan to medium heat and simmer, stirring often, until the alcohol flavor is cooked off, about 8 minutes.
 Lower heat if simmering becomes too vigorous.
 Stir in milk and cook about 1 minute more, until hot.